YasirB7/Data-Analytics-Projects/README.md

-Global Causes of Death Analysis
-This project analyzes global causes of death over time using Tableau to identify patterns, trends, and key insights.
+Global Causes of Death Analysis (Tableau Dashboard) This project analyzes global causes of death over time using Tableau to identify patterns, trends, and key insights.

 Tools Used